 Best Bumper Mounted Light Bars for Chevy Silverado

-One of the negatives about roof-mounted LED light bars is the windshield glare they produce.
-This happens when the light emitting from the light bar goes down onto the windshield and make it really hard to see out of.
+One negative about roof-mounted LED light bars is the windshield glare they produce.
+This happens when the light emitting from the light bar shines on the windshield, creating a glare.
 The easiest way around this problem is to mount a light bar down low on your bumper or grill.

 #1 Rigid Industries 30” SR-Series Midnight Edition

 Once again we’ve picked a Rigid Industries product for our number one spot.
-Mounting a light bar down low makes it more susceptible to getting hit by rocks.
-For this reason, you’ll probably want a really tough light bar with a solid warranty.
+Mounting a light bar down low makes it more susceptible to getting hit by rocks, so you’ll probably want a tough light bar with a solid warranty.

-This SR-Series from Rigid Industries uses a very low profile single row design.
+This SR-Series from Rigid Industries uses a low profile single row design.
 It outputs an impressive 11,250 lumens at 177W.
 Just like other Rigid Industries light bars, this one is water, dust, and shockproof.
-Plus even if you break this light bar it’s covered by Rigid’s awesome lifetime warranty.
+Plus, even if you break this light bar it’s covered by Rigid’s awesome lifetime warranty.

-If you really wanted to you might be able to fit a 40” SR-Series light bar on your bumper, but it’ll be a tight fit.
-The product is pretty expensive for the amount of light it outputs, but we would definitely recommend this if you plan on wheeling your truck hard.
+If you wanted to, you might fit a 40” SR-Series light bar on your bumper, but it’ll be a tight fit.
+The product is expensive for the amount of light it outputs, but we would definitely recommend this if you plan on wheeling your truck hard.

 - Warranty: Lifetime